Table of Contents[Hide][Show]

 - Bring or wear socks to avoid gallivanting around on the (usually filthy) floor barefoot during your security screening.

 - Leave the studded tank tops, elaborate underwires, bangle bracelets and anything else that might set off the metal detector at home (or in your suitcase).

 - You may be asked to remove sweatshirts or anything considered a “jacket.”
 So unless you want to parade around in that lacy see-through camisole, plan ahead.

 - Liquids and toiletries should be packed in a one-quart zip-top plastic bag.
 All liquids, gels and aerosols should be smaller than 3.4 ounces.

 - Electronics larger than a cell phone should be easily accessible and able to come out of your bag.
 Listen carefully to the instructions from the TSA agent.
 Some airports want Kindles and iPads to be sent through in a bin just like a laptop.

 - Know where your snacks are.
 While you may not need to take them out, some airports require passengers remove food items to be swabbed.
 I’ve run into this twice recently at Boston’s Logan Airport.
 Keep them together.

 So you got to the airport early and have plenty of time before your flight.
 You sit down near your gate and wait and wait.
 You read a bit, then do some people watching.
-But it’s all getting boring.
+But everyone’s getting bored.
 See what else there is to do.
 From art displays to yoga rooms to live music to movies, airports are providing more entertainment than ever.
 And check out these ways to entertain your kids at the airport.